SueMottet/stock-analysis/README.md

 ![2018 refactor time](/Resources/VBA_Challenge_2018.png)

 ## Summary
-Refactoring code requires not only understanding what the code is used for and will be used for but also having a good working knowledge of coding options.The goal of refactoring is to improve the sturcture of the code without changing it's overall functionality.
+Refactoring code requires not only understanding what the code is used for and will be used for but also having a good working knowledge of coding options.
+The overall goal of refactoring is to improve the structure of the code without changing it's functionality.

-### Refactoring Advantages
+### Genearal Refactoring Advantages
-1. Leverage new technologies
+1. Leverage new technologies that were not available when code was initially written
 2. Improve code with set goals in mind: improved maintainablity, improved performance, increased scalability and/or making code more secure
 3. Potential reduction in complexity and readability

-### Refactoring Disadvantages
+### General Refactoring Disadvantages
 1. Time investment into code that works as is
 2. Requires impact analysis, release managment and testing rework to go with change
 3. Risk of the introduction of new unintend functionality changes
 4. Interoperability concerns and risks

-### Stcok Analysis highlights
-The analysis of the stocks show that:
-- DQ had high returns in 2017 and poor returns in 2018
-- That most of the stocks had positive returns in 2017 excel TERP
-- Only two stocks had positive returns in 2018 and those two were ENPH and RUN
+### Project Refactoring Advantages
+1. Refactoring can improve performance
+2. Refactoring with performance enhancements in mind can expand the usability of code
+### Project Refactoring Disadvantages
+1. Refactoring requires a good working knowledge of coding options that may make this code harder to maintain for less skilled programmers
+2. Refactoring code can increase code complexity